Thursday, October 31, 2019

 • Alex Ehimhantie'Aiyo Aidaghese Please, Gideon Odion Ataya, with all due respect, I am not trying to be an Engineer.
 I am able to understand and respond to your comment, based on my observations and the innocent questions I have asked in the past.
 So, you are very correct in your theory, based on what I observed on Highways in Houston, TX.

 • Elder Ovis Ulekhue You won't stop talking.
 I won't stop talking, either.
 No one for that matter will stop talking.
 Let's talk it out, let's talk about it and let's talk to have all various issues resolved.
 Power Holding Company doesn't supply light but distributes bills and ensures that whoever delays payment or fails to pay gets disconnected : nobody talks about it.
 Workers get tax deductions on their salaries and nothing to show for it : nobody talks about it.
 Nigerians, both in paid employment and self employed pay triple taxes, at highway checkpoints, where motorists are fleeced of their left over disposal income, this fact is re-emphasized : nobody talks about it.
 Nigerian workers are owed salaries of up to 17 months, and Governors get, in additions to unaudited monthly expenses, security votes running into billions of hard earned currencies, Federal House of Assembly members get as their monthly allowances and pay that are enough to settle arrears of pay for civil servants : nobody talks tough about it.
 If nobody talks about all these, how will the problems be solved?
 Now to the serious matter of road construction in Nigeria.
 Building collapse and cases of road accidents involving motorists are direct results of negligence and corruption in governments and amongst agents of Authorities and contractors.
 If "laymen" could understand what materials are needed to build roads to satisfaction and longevity, how much more should the experts know?
 Very much.
 But why do roads get eroded six months to two years after construction?
 Error of judgement?
 Knowledge gap?
 Neither.
-It happens because someone had compromised on minimum standard of operation and specifications.
-New roads, you won't believe this, are still being constructed by foreign contractors without regards to globally accepted standards.
-Underneath water channels where necessary or compulsory, gutters or drainages and provisions for electrical connections and plumbing works are flagrantly ignored in constructing majors roads.
-The result is cutting and breakage of same roads to allow for passages of pipes, wires and cables, an avoidable interventions had proper attention been paid to the contract agreement as the work progresses or before the works ever started.
-All these anomalies are not unintended, someone somewhere somehow has figured in billions of naira that would roll into private pockets from substandard works which cost the same amount as though standards and prescription had been adhered to.
-The same laxity in governance makes it possible for certain office holders and the people's reps allocate so much pay, allowances to themselves without checks and balances, no accountability, no nothing.
-Let them call us the names that they seem fit for standing up and raising ours voices for justice and equilibrium or equity.
+It happens because someone had compromised on the minimum standard of operation and specifications.
+New roads, you won't believe this, are still being constructed by foreign contractors without regard to globally accepted standards.
+Underneath water channels, where necessary or compulsory, gutters or drainage and provisions for electrical connections and plumbing works are flagrantly ignored in constructing major roads.
+The result is cutting and breakage of some roads to allow for passages of pipes, wires and cables, and avoidable interventions had proper attention been paid to the contract agreement as the work progresses or before the works ever started.
+All these anomalies are not unintended; someone somewhere somehow has figured in billions of naira that would roll into private pockets from substandard works, which cost the same amount as though standards and prescriptions had been adhered to.
+The same laxity in governance makes it possible for certain office holders and the people's reps to allocate so much pay, allowances to themselves without checks and balances, no accountability, no nothing.
+Let them call us the names that they seem fit for standing up and raising our voices for justice and equality or equity.
 The Bible says wisdom is justified by its fruit.
 Let the wise enjoy his wisdom and leave the fool to bask in his folly.

 • No comments: